 262 Fillmore Academic Center

 Instructor Dr. Douglas Perrelli

-Field Research Archaeology provides an intensive and rewarding archaeological field and lab experience for undergraduate (UG) students interested in archaeology as an academic major, and as a career option in the field of Cultural Resource Management (CRM).
-Field school is geared towards undergraduate and graduate students with interests in North American Archaeology or related fields including history, geology, geography, soil science and the natural sciences.
+Field Research Archaeology provides an intensive and rewarding archaeological field and lab experience for undergraduate students interested in archaeology as an academic major and for those interested in pursuing a career in the field of Cultural Resource Management (CRM).
+Field school is geared towards undergraduate students with interests in North American Archaeology or related fields including history, geology, geography, soil science and the natural sciences.
 The goal is to introduce students to the techniques of archaeological site location, artifact identification, excavation, mapping, and material analysis in a fun but rigorous academic and applied setting.